PTM-POSE Reference#

 - ptm_pose.flanking_sequences.get_flanking_changes_from_rMATS(ptm_coordinates=None, SE_events=None, A5SS_events=None, A3SS_events=None, RI_events=None, coordinate_type='hg38', dPSI_col='meanDeltaPSI', sig_col='FDR', extra_cols=None, **kwargs)[source]#

-Given splice events identified rMATS extract quantified PTMs that are nearby the splice boundary (potential for flanking sequence to be altered).
+- Given splice events identified rMATS extract quantified PTMs that are nearby the splice boundary (potential for flanking sequence to be altered).
 Coordinate information of individual exons should be found in splicegraph.
 You can also provide columns with specific psi or significance information.
-Extra cols not in these categories can be provided with extra_cols parameter.
+Extra cols not in these categories can be provided with extra_cols parameter. - Only use this function if you do not care about differentially included sites, otherwise you can use the project module set identify_flanking_sequences = True (project.project_ptms_onto_MATS(identify_flanking_sequences = True)) - Parameters:

 - ptm_coordinates: pandas.DataFrame